scraggo/comparing-javascript-test-runners/comparing-javascript-test-runners.md

 Technology is always changing.
 As a result, the popular frameworks of today may become unpopular tomorrow.
 Despite this, we can assume that code should be tested and there are general principles we can adhere to.

 In recent years, JavaScript has become a more robust language thanks to the steady cadence of enhancements starting with ES6/2015.
 As a result, many front-end frameworks can accomplish the task of creating serious web applications.
 In general, these frameworks are much easier to test than frameworks of years past.
-Three testing frameworks have risen far above the rest as the most popular choices:
+Three test runners have risen far above the rest as the most popular choices:

 - AVA <https://github.com/avajs/ava>
 - Jest <https://jestjs.io/>
 - Mocha <https://mochajs.org/>
-  - and an interesting plugin called mocha-parallel-tests <https://github.com/mocha-parallel/mocha-parallel-tests>
+  - and an interesting wrapper called mocha-parallel-tests <https://github.com/mocha-parallel/mocha-parallel-tests>

 ### Goals

 The immediate practical goal of this article is to help you choose a JavaScript testing framework.
+(Note: I'll be using "test runner" and "testing framework" interchangeably.)
 My aim is to address the following questions:

 **How does one choose the right testing framework for their use case?
 What criteria should one base their decision on?**